-Similarly, using only the subset of Standard QE DOMs, the SPE charge templates comparing the method of AC coupling were found to have measurably different shapes when comparing the different methods of AC coupling.
-The average Gaussian width standard deviation for the DOMs instrumented with the old toroids were found to be $\$.16.99 \pm 0.10.01\%$ narrower, albeit with a very similar probability of the photoelectron populating the Gaussian component.
-With these differences, we find a peak-to-valley ratio of $2.6122.610 \pm 0.007$ for the new toroid DOMs and $2.9872.982 \pm 0.012 \pm 0.011$ for the old toroid DOMs.
-The average Gaussian mean of the fit for the DOMs with the old toroids was also found to be $1.61.511 \pm 0.10.002\%$ lower than those with the new toroids.
+Similarly, using only the subset of Standard QE DOMs, the SPE charge templates were found to have measurably different shapes when comparing the different methods of AC coupling.
+The average Gaussian standard deviation for the DOMs instrumented with the old toroids were found to be $7.0 \pm 0.7\%$ narrower, albeit with a very similar probability of the photoelectron populating the Gaussian component.
+With these differences, we find a peak-to-valley ratio of 2.610 ± 0.007 for the new toroid DOMs and 2.982 ± 0.012 for the old toroid DOMs, corresponding to a difference of $12.47 \pm 0.07\%$.
+The average Gaussian mean of the fit for the DOMs with the old toroids was also found to be $1.5 \pm 0.2\%$ lower than those with the new toroids.
 This corresponds proportionally to a change in the expected gain.
-The difference in the average charge, however, between these two hardware configurations is very similar, 0.012: $0.004 \pm 0.0010.003\%$.
+The difference in the average charge, however, between these two hardware configurations is very similar.

 Although the DOMs instrumented with the old toroids were deployed into the ice earlier than those with the new toroids, the differences above remain when examining individual deployment years; therefore, the shape differences are not attributed to the change in the DOM behavior over time.
 However, the DOMs with the old toroids were the first PMTs to be manufactured by Hamamatsu.
 A gradual change of the fit parameters was observed when ordering the PMTs according to their PMT serial number (i.e. their manufacturing order).
-Fig. 8 shows the change in the measured peak-to-valley ratio as a function of PMT serial number for the standard QE DOMs (blue) and HQE PMTs (red).
-Here, each data point represents a single PMT and the blue (red) data points indicate a PMT instrumented with the new (old) toroid.
+Fig. 8 shows the change in the measured peak-to-valley ratio as a function of PMT serial number for the standard QE DOMs with the new toroids (blue) and old toroids (red).
 This is compelling evidence that the observed differences between the new and old toroids is due to a change in the PMT production procedure rather than version of AC coupling.